Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Properties of the Graph Diffusion Equation

-As for the corresponding process in the Euclidean space, constant functions are stable\footnote{A graph with features $f$ is stable under~\eqref{eq:diffusion} if the solution is independent of $t$, that is, $\widetilde{f}(v, t) = f(v)$ for all $t \in [0, a)$.} under the diffusion~\eqref{eq:diffusion}, and many initial configurations will converge towards the same one.
-An example is shown in Figure~\ref{fig:diffusion}.
+We now investigate graphs that are ``in equilibrium". \begin{definition} We call a graph $G=(V,E,w,f)$ stable under diffusion if the corresponding solution of~\eqref{eq:diffusion} is independent of $t$, that is, $\widetilde{f}(v, t) = f(v)$ for all $t \in [0, \infty)$. \end{definition} As for the corresponding process in the Euclidean space, a graph with constant feature map is stable under diffusion, and many initial configurations will converge to one.
+(Figure~\ref{fig:diffusion} shows an example of such a case.)
 Indeed, we conjecture that if a graph's bounding ball is convex, then its features will always converge to a constant point.

-However, in some manifolds, there exist non-constant stable functions, as the following example shows.
+The following example shows that \textit{non}-constant stable functions exist in some manifolds when the support of the features is large enough.

-\begin{example} In the $2$-sphere, we can inscribe a regular tetrahedron such that the right-hand side of Equation~(\ref{eq:graph_laplace}) vanishes at each node, making it stable under diffusion.
-(For example, when all weights are set to $1/3$.)
-The graph is shown in Figure~\ref{fig:tetrahedron}. \end{example}
+\begin{example} We can inscribe a regular tetrahedron into the $2$-sphere as shown in Figure~\ref{fig:tetrahedron}.
+Choosing a value of $1/3$ for all edge weights, the right-hand side of Equation~(\ref{eq:graph_laplace}) vanishes at each node.
+The graph is thus stable under diffusion. \end{example}